 A combobox editor.

 Shows a date-time data within a range control’s viewport.

 Provides a canvas where you or your end-users can display, create and edit various diagrams.

 A digital gauge control shipped with the DXGauge Suite.

 Represents a control container that arranges its child items, docking them to its edges or making them occupy the remaining area of the container.

-	A control used to publish (preview, print and export) documents in WPF applications.
+A control that you can use to publish (preview, print, and export) documents in WPF applications.